What is User Experience (UX) Research?

 - Diverse Methods: UX researchers employ various research methods, both qualitative and quantitative, to collect data and insights.
 Common methods include user interviews, surveys, usability testing, user observation, card sorting, and analytics analysis.

-- Persona Development: One of the outcomes of UX research is the creation of user personas.
+- User Persona Mapping: One of the outcomes of UX research is the creation of user personas.
 These are fictional representations of different user segments, each with distinct characteristics and goals.
 Personas help design teams empathize with and design for specific user groups.

 - Contextual Inquiry: Researchers often conduct contextual inquiries to observe users in their natural environments, which provides valuable insights into their workflows and challenges.